microsoft/ignite-learning-paths-training-apps/apps50/demo-scripts/deployment.md

 This deployment will take around 20 minutes, one of the first items to be deployed into the resource group that you selected is a container instance named `bootstrap-container`.
 Navigate to the `bootstap-container` instance in the Azure portal.
 From the left option panel, under "Settings", click on **Containers**.
 You will know the deployment is done when the **State** will be **Terminated**

 Once the deployment is completed, click the tab "Logs" (in the middle of the screen) and scroll down to the bottom of the log output.

+> Note:
+>
+> If in the an ERROR message:
+>
+> ```
+> "error": {
+>   "code": "MissingSubscriptionRegistration",
+>   "message": "The subscription is not registered to use namespace 'Microsoft.ContainerService'.
+See https://aka.ms/rps-not-found for how to register subscriptions.",
+>   "details": [
+>     {
+>       "code": "MissingSubscriptionRegistration",
+>       "target": "Microsoft.ContainerService",
+>       "message": "The subscription is not registered to use namespace 'Microsoft.ContainerService'.
+See https://aka.ms/rps-not-found for how to register subscriptions."
+>     }
+>   ]
+> }
+> ```
+>
+> You  will need to register the namespace with the command: `az provider register -n Microsoft.ContainerService`.
+This could take a few minutes.
+You can check the status using the command `az provider show -n Microsoft.ContainerService` and check if **registrationState** is "Registered".
+>
+> You can refer to the documentation to [Resolve errors for resource provider registration](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-register-provider-errors?WT.mc_id=msignitethetour2019-github-apps50
+)
+>

 Here you can obtain the values for  `AKS_RESOURCE_GROUP` and `AKS_BACKEND_ENDPOINT`, please store these values in your variables.txt file so that they can be retrieved later.

 ![](../assets/bootstrapcontainer.png)